klack/marlin/README.md

 #### Probe Offsets
 This can be a little tricky.
 - Home your X and Y axis, and then your Z axis.
-  - WOAH!
-Why did my head just go to the center of the bed to home Z?
+- Move your E1 to the middle of the build plate (155, 155).
-    -This is called Z-Safe Homing.
-It ensures that no matter your current offsets, your probe will actually touch the bed and not outside of it.
+- Perform an M401 to deploy your probe.
+Lower the Z until your probe is almost touching the plate.
+- Stow your probe with an M402.
-- Place a marker where your probe just touched the plate.
+- Place a marker where your probe tip is on the plate.
 Could be painters tape, dry erase marker, whatever.
 Be pretty precise.
-- Take note of your current X and Y positions.
-- Now, move your nozzle tip to that exact position.
+- Now, move your nozzle tip to that exact position and lower your Z until your nozzle is almost touching the plate.
+- Validate the nozzle is right at where the probe was.
 - Take note of the new X and Y positions.
-- the difference is your offsets.
+- The difference between (155, 155) and the new position is your offsets.
 Negative X is the probe is to the left of the nozzle, positive to the right.
 Negative Y is the probe is in front of the nozzle, positive behind.
 - Slowly lower your Z axis down to zero without letting it hit your bed.
 You want 0 to be where you would have the nozzle for first layer.
 A piece of paper sliding with a little resistance.
 If you are above that at 0, you need to make your Z offset more negative to get where you want.
 If you can't make 0 without hitting the bed, it needs to be more positive.

-#### Z-Alignment (Since we no longer have 2 endstops)
-G34 - That's it!
-It will make sure your X-axis is completely level to the plate.

 #### Generate bed mesh
 G28 - Home your axis.